sunnyguan/bogo-search-chrome-extension/README.md

 # Bogo Search (LeetCode Rooms)

-Add rooms to Leetcode.
+Add rooms to LeetCode.
 See https://github.com/lacjnhi/bogo-search for more information.